-Retail, hospitality, manufacturing, banking or any business with a geographically dispersed workforce will have challenges managing paper employee files.
-In many organizations remote locations are instructed to ship employee documents back to headquarters after they are completed.
-This is a costly, inefficient approach, but less of a risk than asking field managers to maintain employee files.
-However, all too often managers end up keeping copies of employee documents that should be exclusively managed by HR.
+Retail, hospitality, manufacturing, banking, or any business with a geographically dispersed workforce will have challenges managing paper personnel records.
+In many organizations, remote locations are instructed to ship employee records back to headquarters after they are completed.
+This is a costly, inefficient approach, but less of a risk than asking field managers to maintain personnel records.
+However, all too often managers end up keeping copies of employee records that should be exclusively retained under HR document management.
 These second copies create what is known as a Shadow File.

 Why would a manager create a Shadow File?
-Any of these statements sound familiar?
+Do any of these statements sound familiar?

 I suppose you could say these all sound like excuses, but before we slap the manager’s hand let’s be honest.

-While managers are creating additional costs and risks by maintaining a Shadow Files, they are simply trying to operate more efficiently, but paper slows the speed of business.
-HR does need to control and manage employee documents to avoid a breach or having documents in a file that might become a smoking gun during litigation.
-However, managers should be able to easily access the documents they need.
+While managers are creating additional costs and risks by maintaining Shadow Files, they are simply trying to operate more efficiently, but paper slows the speed of business.
+HR document management of employee records is critical to avoid a security breach.
+Additionally, having employee records in a file that might become a smoking gun during litigation also puts a company at risk.
+However, managers should be able to easily access the human resource records they need.

 HR is accountable for managing the retention of employee documents, how will they do that if they don’t even know what managers are holding in their files?